atomikpanda/libcolorpicker/README.md

 ##### Reading saved color later on (From Tweak):
 ```
 NSDictionary *prefsDict = ... // assuming this holds your prefs
-NSString *coolColorHex = [prefsDict objectForKey:@"someCoolKey"]; // assuming that the key has a value saved using LCPParseColorString()
+NSString *coolColorHex = [prefsDict objectForKey:@"someCoolKey"]; // assuming that the key has a value saved like #FFFFFF:0.75423

 UIColor *coolColor = LCPParseColorString(coolColorHex, @"#ff0000"); // fallback to red (#ff0000)
 // do something with coolColor